-Indigenous Masks in Miniature
+Indigenous Mask in Miniature

-Brunka masks, such as this, are smaller, stylized versions of their traditional, hand-carved diablo indigenous masks used by the Brunka, a Costa Rican tribe of the country’s southern Pacific zone.
+Brunka masks, such as this, are smaller, stylized versions of their traditional, hand-carved diablo indigenous masks used by the Brunka, a Costa Rican tribe of the country’s southern Pacific coast zone.
 These masks are worn to represent themselves – the defending Native population – in their centuries-old Danza de los Diablitos, an annual ceremony whereby the antagonist represents the invading Spanish.

 - Tribe: Brunka